MikeTaylor/mod-app-manager/README.md

 [...]
 ```

-Set up an ssh tunnel, so that the virtual machine can see the running mod-app-manager in the host:
+In a second shell, set up an ssh tunnel, so that the virtual machine can see the running mod-app-manager in the host:
 ```
 shell2$ cd vagrant
 shell2$ vagrant ssh -- -R 3002:localhost:3002